snikolenko-flo/module2_part6/README.md

 - interfaces - contains interfaces
 - login - module that is responsible for validating user input and login
 - services - contains additional services
+- signup - module that is responsible for validating user input and signup

 # Set up